mnaji42/lava-grid/docs/COMMENTING_GUIDELINES.md

 - **Language:** All comments and documentation must be in English.
 - **Clarity:** Write for someone who does not know the codebase.
 Be explicit about business logic and technical details.
+- **Minimalism:** Only comment where necessary—avoid redundant or excessive comments.
 - **Audience:** Comments should help:
   - Yourself (future you!),
   - Other developers (open source),